 Last but certainly not least is the question I’ve heard the most: “are these paid upgrades worth it?”

-When determining whether these offerings are right for you, it’s essential to remember that not everyone tours the parks the same way!
+When determining whether these offerings are right for you, it’s essential to remember that not everyone tours the parks the same way.
 We tend to take short trips where we really want to squeeze in a lot of rides to maximize our time off.
-I was a huge proponent of MaxPass before the park closures, and Genie+ is a fairly close replacement for that (albeit with a few additional limits).
+I was a huge proponent of MaxPass before the park closures, and Genie+ is a fairly close replacement for that, albeit with a few additional limits.
 So it works for me!

 If you are the type of Disneyland guest who wants to enjoy the entertainment, taste the food, and take Disneyland at a more leisurely pace, Genie+ may not be for you.
+If you have young kids who won’t be tall enough or brave enough for at least some of the thrill rides, Genie+ may not be for you either.

-Additionally, if you have a large family or on a very strict budget, every little extra adds up.
-Genie+ may simply be out of reach.
+Additionally, if you have a large family or on a very strict budget, Genie+ may simply be out of reach.
 In this case, I’d consider whether you can make room in your budget to purchase Disney Genie+ on one day of your trip (if you don’t have park hoppers, make this day a Disneyland day as Genie+ offers more rides in Disneyland than in DCA).
 Make that the day you focus on getting in a lot of rides and getting your money’s worth.
 Then use other strategies and ride the attractions that don’t offer Disney Genie+ on other days of your trip.
 There’s no reason you can’t have a different touring strategy each day!

 Additional Tips for Using Disney Genie+ and Lightning Lane at Disneyland